manellenr/Knowledge-Graph/README.md

-# Automated generated file for Social Network analysis using NetworkX
+# Automated generated file for Social Network Analysis

+The objective of the project is to explore and apply social network analysis concepts to detect fraudulent behavior within networks.
+By leveraging centrality metrics such as degree centrality, betweenness centrality, closeness centrality, and eigenvector centrality, the project evaluates individuals' influence within a network and assesses the risk of fraud.
+Two approaches are proposed: a basic analysis based on individuals' connections and an advanced approach that integrates centrality metrics with pre-existing fraud scores to predict the likelihood of an individual's involvement in fraudulent activities.